numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 The table below presents the definition of all 24 functions of the ``bbob-largescale`` test suite in detail.
 Beside the important modification on rotational transformations, we also make two changes to the raw functions in the ``bbob`` test suite.

-- All functions, except for the Schwefel function, are normalized by the parameter :math:`\gamma(n) = \min(1, 40/n)` to have uniform target values that are comparable over a wide range of dimensions.
+- All functions, except for the Schwefel function, are normalized by the parameter :math:`\gamma(n) = \min(1, 40/n)` to have uniform target values that are comparable, in difficulty, over a wide range of dimensions.

-- The Discus, Bent Cigar, and Sharp Ridge functions are generalized such that they have a constant proportion of distinct axes that remain consistent with the ``bbob`` test suite.
+- The Discus, Bent Cigar and Sharp Ridge functions are generalized such that they have a constant proportion of distinct axes that remain consistent with the ``bbob`` test suite.

-To deeply understand the properties of those functions and for the definitions of the used transformations and abbreviations, we refer to the original ``bbob`` `function documention`__ for details.
+For a better understanding of the properties of these functions and for the definitions of the used transformations and abbreviations, we refer the reader to the original ``bbob`` `function documention`__ for details.

 .. _bbobfunctiondoc: http://coco.lri.fr/downloads/download15.03/bbobdocfunctions.pdf